Towards Better Accuracy-efficiency Trade-offs: Divide and Co-training: Conclusion and future work

 \section{Conclusion and future work}

-In this paper, a new idea --- \emph{the number of networks should be a new dimension of effective model scaling}, besides commonly known depth/width/resolution is discussed.
-We verify this idea through extensive experiments and achieve promising results on CIFAR and ImageNet datasets.
-This new dimension potentially introduces many interesting topics in neural network engineering, \eg, designing a flexible framework for asynchronous training of multiple models, more complex deep ensemble methods, multiple models with different modalities of data, introducing the idea into NAS (given specific parameters/FLOPs constrain, how can we design one or several models to get the best performance on a certain task).
+In this paper, we discuss the accuracy-efficiency trade-offs of increasing the number of networks and demonstrate it is better than purely increasing the depth or width of networks.
+Along this process, a simple yet effective method --- dividing and co-training is proposed to enhance the performance of a single large model.
+This work potentially introduces some interesting topics in neural network engineering, \eg, designing a flexible framework for asynchronous training of multiple models, more complex deep ensemble and co-training methods, multiple models with different modalities, introducing the idea to NAS (given a specific constrain of FLOPs, how can we design one or several models to get the best performance).